senacor/azure-function-middleware/README.md

 # Azure Function Middleware

-Introduction

-The Azure Function Middleware introduces a middleware pattern for Azure Functions in Node.js, enhancing the development experience by simplifying the integration of cross-cutting concerns such as schema validation, authorization, and error handling.
+The Azure Function Middleware introduces a middleware pattern for [Azure Functions in Node.js](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview?pivots=programming-language-javascript), enhancing the development experience by simplifying the integration of cross-cutting concerns such as schema validation, authorization, and error handling.

 ## Installation

 Before you integrate this middleware into your project, ensure you have Node.js installed, and you're familiar with Azure Functions.
 Follow these steps to set up:

 ```bash
 npm install @senacor/azure-function-middleware